nirajsapkota/POS/README.md

 This project uses MongoDB, a NoSQL, document-oriented database program.
 You are required to install MongoDB Community Edition (v4.4) from https://www.mongodb.com/ for this software to work.

+Ensure the MongoDB service is running when attempting to use the program.
+As of writing this, you can use ```sudo systemctl status mongod``` to check if the service is running (Ubuntu 20.04) and ```sudo systemctl start mongod``` to start the service if it is not.
+Follow the installation guide on the MongoDB website to check how to do this for your specific operating system.

 ### Running the POS Program

 To run the program, simply run ```npm start``` from the root project directory.
 This will concurrently launch both the backend and frontend.